ZatsuneNoMokou/live_notifier/README.md

 * Twitch
 * Youtube

-More information on the Mozilla addon page https://addons.mozilla.org/fr/firefox/addon/live-notifier/
+More information on the [Mozilla add-on page](https://addons.mozilla.org/fr/firefox/addon/live-notifier/), the Web Extension is also available on the [Chrome Store](https://chrome.google.com/webstore/detail/live-notifier/dfepdpabjeepgmiaapoppelpadpcbnmf)

 perfect-scrollbar is from https://github.com/noraesae/perfect-scrollbar (License MIT).